ProjektOpensource/syhrl-os/README.md

 # syhrl-os
-My first own shitty OS.
+My first own shitty OS following the old series of poncho (without UEFI).

 # Build
 0. You need to have git, nasm and qemu installed to build syhrl os.